Skip to main content Skip to navigation

 I am a Coordinator for MA Student Experience and Progression (MA CSEP).

-I am the Coordinator of the East Asia Study Group (EASG)Link opens in a new window; a PAIS research and study group.
+I am a Coordinator of the East Asia Study Group (EASG)Link opens in a new window; a PAIS research and study group.

 Advice and Feedback Hours

-Advice and Feedback is available on Thursday between 12:30 and 14:30.
+Advice and Feedback is available on Tuesdays and Thursday between 12:30 and 13:30.
 They can be held in-person in my office (E1.24) or online through Microsoft Teams.
 They are available by appointment only.
-Appointments are arranged through the booking form Book time to meet with me.
+Appointments are arranged through the booking form Book time with Warrack, Max: Advice and Feedback.
 Please remember to specify whether you would prefer an in-person or online Advice and Feedback session.